 "I didn't believe him at first, of course, until I researched it a little more thoroughly," Endora said, "It seems that since it skipped a generation, the gene had a latent effect."

 "A latent effect?"
 Darrin repeated.
 He didn't believe her.

 "Yes, and after a few hours of calculation, I calculated the trait to become dominant… today," Endora stated.

 "Today," Endora nodded.

-"What kind of a fool do you take me for?," Darrin asked, "I am not a warlock.
+"What kind of a fool do you take me for?"
+Darrin narrowed his eyes, "I am not a warlock.
 I am a human being.
 The fact that you think I'd believe that is ludicrous.
 You're pulling some sort of a trick on me and I won't allow it."

 Darrin stomped over to his window and pulled the blinds up and gestured out the window, "Now would you kindly get out of my office?"

 I hope that it's got the feel of an episode so far.
 Please leave a comment if you can.
 It'd mean a lot to me, especially for a TV show that doesn't have a lot of fanfiction written for it like this one.
-I also made a little poster on Paint for this story.
-It's in my profile if you want to check it out.
-Again, I'll be posting the rest of this story some time in the next couple of days or so.
+I also made a little poster for this story on Paint.
+The link for it is in my profile if you want to check it out.
+Again, I'll be posting the rest of this story in the next couple days or so.
 Thanks so much to those of you who are simply just reading this. :)